codingeneration/gwsautomate-site/README.md

 # gwsautomate-site
-GWS Automate, my site where.
-Iplan to develop GWS Automations an sharing them with the world, making everyones life easier who work in Google Workspace for a living.
+GWS Automate, my site where I plan to develop GWS Automations an sharing them with the world, making everyones life easier who work in Google Workspace for a living.